pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 - resource-config

 The command can be run directly using Docker.
-We'll need to download the image to our local workstation, import it into Docker, and then run `staged-config` for the [Tanzu Application Service][tas] product.
+We'll need to download the image to our local workstation, import it into Docker, and then run `staged-config` for the [Tanzu Application Service](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/5.0/tas-for-vms/vsphere-nsx-t.html) product.
-For more information on Running Commands Locally, see the corresponding [How-to Guide][running-commands-locally].
+For more information, see [Running commands locally](./running-commands-locally.md).

-After the image has been downloaded from [Tanzu Network][tanzu-network-platform-automation] we're going to need the product name recognized by Tanzu Operations Manager.
+After you download the image from [Tanzu Network](https://network.pivotal.io/products/platform-automation/) you need the product name recognized by Tanzu Operations Manager.
-This can be found using `om`, but first we should import the image
+This can be found using `om`, but first, import the image.

 ```bash
 export ENV_FILE=env.yml